Cornayy/dofus-scraper/README.md

 ## Usage

 Create a .env file in the root of your project, a typical .env should look like this.
+You can also copy the contents of the .env.example file in the root directory.

 ```
 DB_TYPE=mongodb